junxit/us-congress-bills-110/metadata.md

 - 2008-01-17 — Referred to the Committee on House Administration, and in addition to the Committee on Science and Technology, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2008-01-17 — Referred to the Committee on House Administration, and in addition to the Committee on Science and Technology, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2008-01-17 — Referred to the Committee on House Administration, and in addition to the Committee on Science and Technology, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2008-01-28 — Referred to the Subcommittee on Technology and Innovation.
+- 2008-04-02 — Committee Consideration and Mark-up Session Held.
+- 2008-04-02 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-04-14 — Committee on Science and Technology discharged.
+- 2008-04-14 — Committee on Science and Technology discharged.
+- 2008-04-14 — Placed on the Union Calendar, Calendar No. 360.
+- 2008-04-14 — Reported (Amended) by the Committee on House Administration.
+H. Rept.
+110-582, Part I.
+- 2008-04-14 — Reported (Amended) by the Committee on House Administration.
+H. Rept.
+110-582, Part I.